po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript/README.md

 ## Career Connection

-* Remind students that related career services material can be found in their [Career Connection folder](../../../01-Class-Content/03-JavaScript/04-Career-Connection/README.md).
+* Remind students that related career services material can be found in the Weekly Wrap-Up in Canvas.

 * If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp/).

 ## Heads-Up

-Next unit, we will work with Web APIs.
+Next module, we will work with Web APIs.
 To preview the material, point out that students have already worked with the methods `console.log()`, `alert()`, `confirm()`, and `prompt()`.
 Then note that these methods are just a few of the many Web API methods available to JavaScript developers.

 ## Helpful Links

-This section contains links to this unit's lesson plans, homework, slide decks, algorithms, and resources.
+This section contains links to this module's lesson plans, Challenge, slide decks, algorithms, and resources.

 ### Lesson Plans